-If a request is denied, the family will be advised in writing of their right to request either an informal hearing (for applicant families) or a grievance hearing (for current residents).
-The family must make their request for a hearing in writing within 10 calendar days of receiving the denial letter.
+If a request is denied, the family will be advised in writing of their right to grievance in accordance with the Grievance Policy.

 In the event that adding eligible family members to the lease results in exceeding the maximum number of persons allowed in the unit, the resident shall have the right to request a transfer to a larger unit.
 The Public Housing Specialist will place the family on the transfer wait list.
 The additional household member(s) will be added if such person(s) are eligible as determined pursuant to this policy, and the resident meets all other requirements and conditions.